Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

   Qumulo Core creates a new directory named `my-bucket` under the default bucket directory prefix.

-* To create a bucket from an existing directory, use the `qq s3_add_bucket` command and specify the bucket name and the directory path.
+* To create a bucket from an existing directory, run the {% include qq.html command="s3_add_bucket" %} and specify the bucket name and the directory path.
 For example:

   ```bash
   $ qq s3_add_bucket \